Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Shock tube analysis

 \subsection{Downstream turbulence and shock corrugation}

 Perhaps the most striking of these three is the generation of downstream turbulence\footnote{We show that our resolution of this is numerically stable in Fig.~\ref{figure:low-res-density-slice}.}.
-The impact of this can be seen in almost all panels, but we start with panel \textit{vi)}.
+The impact of this can be seen in almost all panels, but we start with panel {iv)}.
 Here we show the fraction of the shock-frame gas velocity in the $x$-component.
-To calculate the shock-frame, we take the median $x$-coordinate for all shock surface cells in each snapshot.
-This is then converted to an average shock velocity by dividing by the snapshot cadence, with the subsequent value being subtracted from the gas velocities.
-In a purely laminar flow aligned with the shock normal, there would be no deviations from $|\bupsilon_x|/|\mathbf{\bupsilon}| = 1$.
-This is the case in the simulations without density turbulence.
+To calculate the shock-frame, we took the median $x$-coordinate for all shock surface cells at each snapshot.
+We then converted this to an average shock velocity by dividing by the snapshot cadence.
+Finally, we subtracted the subsequent value from the lab-frame gas velocities.
+In a purely laminar flow aligned with the shock normal, there would be no deviations from $|\bupsilon_x|/|\mathbf{\bupsilon}| = 1$, as is the case in the simulations without density turbulence.

-This panel is supported by panel \textit{v)}, which shows the $x$-component of the velocity.
+This panel is supported by panel {v)}, which shows the $x$-component of the velocity.
 Blue shades indicate gas moving from right to left, whilst red shades indicate gas moving the opposite way.
 These values are, once again, both given in the frame of the shock.
-The reduction in speed after crossing the shock is a standard theoretical result, however, panel \textit{v)} shows that including density turbulence causes gas to move away from the shock-front at varying speeds.
-Indeed, in some cases, gas even moves towards the shock-front from the left.
-Whilst we will directly model CR electrons later in the paper, this already shows us that distance from the shock front is not a reliable indicator of time since injection.
+The reduction in speed after crossing the shock is a standard theoretical result, however, panel {v)} shows that including density turbulence causes gas to move away from the shock front at varying speeds.
+Indeed, in some cases, gas even moves towards the shock front from the left.
+Whilst we directly model CR electrons later in the paper, this already shows us that distance from the shock front is not a reliable indicator of time since injection.

-The turbulence results predominantly from a Rayleigh-Taylor instability, which leads to the formation of density ``fingers''.
-These are visible, for example, in panel \textit{ii)} at roughly $y=120$ kpc and $y=290$ kpc.
+The turbulence results predominantly from a Rayleigh-Taylor instability, which leads to the formation of density `fingers'.
+These are visible, for example, in panel {ii)} at $y\approx120$ kpc and $y\approx290$ kpc.
 This spacing is no coincidence, as such fingers form at positions where the shock reaches higher density clumps, which in turn is set by the injection scale.
 In the non-linear regime of this instability, the resulting velocity shear causes the Kelvin-Helmholtz instability to form as a parasitic instability.
-The effect of this can be seen particularly clearly in the upper half of panel \textit{ii)}.
+The effect of this can be seen particularly clearly in the upper half of panel {ii)} and the associated \href{https://www.youtube.com/watch?v=ERBftXpMqgs}{movie}.